acoustic-content-samples/wch-site-application/README.md

 7. [Updating your Oslo sample](https://developer.ibm.com/customer-engagement/tutorials/updating-oslo-sample/)

 ## Updates
+At the beginning of June we have updated the Oslo starter site with the following features:
+- Upgrade to Angular 6.0

 At the end of May we have updated the Oslo starter site with the following features:
 - Added landing page / micro web site support
 - Support for manifests and shipping out of the box manifest files to either delete Oslo completely or remove the sample pages and content